-When Requerd in the lists appear'd,

-From head to foot with oil besmear'd,

-And shorn unto the very hide,

-Loudly King Robel laugh'd, and cried:

-"O Fox, who taught thee that? - I swear,

-In vain thy name thou dost not bear!

-For thou hast wit and cunning rare,

-And know'st thyself to aid."

-Sir Requard answer'd not, but he Before the throne, bow'd gracefully;

-And as for gallant knight, 'twas meet, Before the royal consort's seat,

-A lowly reverence made.

-But now upon the battle plain,

-Sir Iscgrim, with all his train

-Of relatives appear:
+When Regnard in the lists appear'd, From head to foot with oil besmear'd, And shorn unto the very hide, Loudly King Robel laugh'd, and cried: "O Fox, who taught thee that? - I swear, In vain thy name thou dost not bear!
+For thou hast wit and cunning rare, And know'st thyself to aid."
+Sir Regnard answer'd not, but he Before the throne, bow'd gracefully; And as for gallant knight, 'twas meet, Before the royal consort's seat, A lowly reverence made.
+But now upon the battle plain, Sir Ifegrim, with all his train Of relatives appear; Fierce was their mien, and wild their mood, And when within the lists they stood,